 The Upside (cap rates) and the Downside Protection (the floor).

-If never losing any principal due to negative market returns still sounds too good to be true, let’s peel back the onion a little bit more.
-Below is a simple explanation of how the life insurance company hedges the risk to guarantees no principal loss.
+If never losing any principal due to negative market returns still sounds too good to be true, let’s peel back the onion a little bit.
 Quite simply, they are buying options to insure the downside guarantee that your policy will never lose principal from market losses.
-Life insurance companies employ some of the sharpest minds in the investment world to manage these cash value assets.
+Life insurance companies employ some of the sharpest minds in the investment world to manage these assets.
 The people they have working for them are dedicated to nothing else.
 There can be billions of dollars allocated in these strategies.
-The combination of the superior investment knowledge and the significant amounts of money in the indexes combines to create superior performance.

 Life Insurance Premium Financing